DerailleurAgile/red-bead-sim/README.md

 ## New Features

+### Load from Excel

+Previously-saved experiment data can now be loaded using the ````--loadFromExcel```` option while preserving the ability to layer-in changing the options for visual aids like the Baseline Sample Period and Sigma Unit bands.
+The data can be in any Excel file as long as it is in the first column in "Sheet 1" under the header "red beads".

 ### Display Total Red Beads

 The chart header now includes a total count of red beads drawn across the entire run of simulated experiments.